sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Select the Tables
 ----------------------

-Once you select the ``Tables``, right click on it to get the query to view the first few records from the table.
+Once you select a Table, right-click on it to get the query to view the first few records from the table.

 .. figure:: ../../_assets/configuration/databricks_1.PNG
    :alt: Databricks
    :width: 100%

-Execute the sql query to view records from the table selected.
+Execute the SQL query to view records from the table selected.

 .. figure:: ../../_assets/configuration/databricks_query.PNG
    :alt: Databricks